Nuts and your heart: Eating nuts for heart health

-Keep in mind, you could end up canceling out the heart-healthy benefits of nuts if they're covered with chocolate, sugar or salt.
+Keep in mind that you could end up canceling out the heart-healthy benefits of nuts if they're covered with chocolate, sugar or salt.

 Here's some nutrition information on common types of nuts.
-All calorie and fat content measurements are for 1 ounce, or 28.4 grams (g), of unsalted nuts.
+All calorie and fat content measurements are for 1 ounce, which is 28.4 grams (g), of unsalted nuts.